terraswap/docs/content/en/docs/how-to/create-your-own-pair.md

   - `asset_infos[x].native_token.denom`: Terra native token **denominator** is entered here.

 Then, you may execute the contract with the organized JSON above.

-## IMPORTANT - Only for Terra 2.0

-PLEASE BE AWARE that native tokens must be registered in the factory first in order to create a pair including them.
-You can check registered native tokens through [this query]({{< ref "/docs/reference/factory#native-token-decimals" >}}).
-Contact us via [Terraswap Discord](https://discord.gg/XERFR8dCWv) if you need to add a new native token.